 This is the one question the candidate can never be escaped from.
 You are surely going to be asked this question.
-With this question, the board aims at getting an overview on the entire personality of a candidate, so make sure you frame your answer well for this question.
-The answer must give a overview to your goal, your opinions on the current scenario in our nation, your ideas to bring a positive change, your thought process and what is that thing that drive your motivation and passion be a part of Civil Services.
+With this question, the board aims at getting an overview of the entire personality of a candidate, so make sure you frame your answer well for this question.
+The answer must give an overview to your goal, your opinions on the current scenario in our nation, your ideas to bring a positive change, your thought process and what is that thing that drives your motivation and passion be a part of Civil Services.
 Students are advised to practice answering this question well before they go for the final quest.
-Watch some interviews of previous successful candidates and seek guidance of experts when you attend mock interview.
+Watch some interviews with previous successful candidates and seek the guidance of experts when you attend the mock interview.

 - Your positive and negative strengths

 This question is another attempt to assess certain personality traits of the candidate, especially the honesty.
 The board who will be judging you at the interview are extremely experienced and will not take much time to understand whether you are honestly answering this question or not.
 Be honest while speaking about your weaknesses and strengths and back them with logical explanations and a few examples.

 Apart from the above-mentioned questions, you could be asked some trickier question as well.
 For eg.

 - What happened when the clock was invented?

 The right answer to this question should be ‘revolution’.
 Then add a logical explanation to it.
 But your first answer has to be Revolution.
 It shows your mental alertness & your quick thinking ability.